Learn to Identify and Combat Over-Training

 Over-training is a common occurrence in the fitness world.
-It has to do with excessive involvement in high-intensity exercises or activities, which is far more than your body’s recovery ability.
+It has to do with excessive involvement in high-intensity exercises or activities, far more than your body’s recovery ability.

 Over-training may affect athletes, sports enthusiasts, or anyone actively involved in staying fit and healthy.
-With a rise in sports competitiveness and the need to maintain a healthy lifestyle, individuals are spending more time trying to keep fit.
+With a rise in sports competitiveness and the need to maintain a healthy lifestyle, individuals spend more time trying to keep fit.
 But the body has a limit to which it can be strained.

 Over-training syndrome (OTS) may take a longer recovery time if you do not apply caution and discipline in treating the condition.

-According to proven research carried out by fitness experts, over-training is said to affect the circulatory, and muscular system.
-It is also reported to have a negative impact on hormone regulation and the nervous system.
+According to proven research carried out by fitness experts, over-training affects the circulatory and muscular systems.
+Research also shows over-training can hurt hormone regulation and the nervous system.

-Most people believe that since exercising has a positive impact on our health, therefore more exercise will also mean a higher state of wellness.
-But they fail to realize that the body has a limit to which it can recover from the stress placed on it by excessive training.
+Most people believe that since exercising has a positive impact on our health, more exercise will also mean a higher wellness state.
+But they fail to realize that the body has a limit to recovering from the stress placed on it by excessive training.

 Related Article: Hitting the Running Reset Button

-Fatigue is expected after an exercise routine.
-But when the body fails to recover after workouts, then it may be a symptom of over-training syndrome.
+Fatigue is a normal part of an exercise routine.
+But when the body fails to recover after workouts, fatigue may be a symptom of over-training syndrome.

 Stress hormones, such as epinephrine and cortisol, are significantly affected by over-training.
-This may result in mood swings and a lack of concentration.
+This change in hormone levels may result in mood swings and a lack of concentration.

 Other signs that show you may be over-training include: